-We are living in a historical time when every little detail of our lived experience is turned into a data point that is used by AI systems and algorithms to profile us, judge us and make decisions about us.
+We are living in a historical time when every little detail of our experience is turned into a data point that is used by AI systems to profile and make automated decisions about our lives.
+Increasingly more these technologies are used worldwide.

-These technologies are used everywhere.
-Health and education practitioners use them to ‘track risk factors’ or find ‘personalized solutions’.
-Employers, banks and insurers use them to judge clients or potential candidates.
-Even governments, the police and immigration officials use these technologies to decide key issues about individual lives, from one’s right to asylum to one’s likelihood to commit a crime.
-The COVID-19 pandemic is only intensifying and exacerbating these practices of technological surveillance and profiling.
+Health and education practitioners use them to ‘track risk factors’ or to find ‘personalized solutions’.
+Employers, banks, and insurers use them to judge clients or potential candidates.
+Even governments, the police and immigration officials use these technologies to make decisions about individual lives, from one’s right to asylum to one’s likelihood to commit a crime.
+The COVID-19 pandemic has only intensified and exacerbated these practices of technological surveillance, algorithmic profiling and automated decision making.

 Our Team will be working on different interconnected research projects: